Blog Listen About Listen Free →

 Is home equity considered a marital asset?

-Home equity accumulated during the marriage is generally considered a marital asset subject to division.
-However, equity brought into the marriage (premarital equity) or equity gained through inheritance may be classified as separate property.
-Proper classification of premarital vs. marital equity can shift a settlement by hundreds of thousands of dollars — in one case, identifying premarital assets saved a client $300,000–$350,000.
+Equity accumulated during the marriage is generally marital property subject to division.
+But equity brought into the marriage, or gained through inheritance, may be classified as separate property.
+Proper classification can shift a settlement by hundreds of thousands of dollars.
+I’ve seen premarital asset identification save one client $300,000-$350,000.

 Can I get my share of retirement accounts without paying penalties?